AuSable Township to put mosquito control millage on November ballot

 - Unanimously approved providing a letter of support to Iosco County for the MI-HOPE grant that would provide up to $25,000 per home for energy efficiency improvements.
 Motion by Clerk Kelly Graham, support from Trustee Diana London.

-- Passed a resolution to increase the Dues/Publications/Fees account from $4,000 to $5,800 because the Chamber of Commerce dues were taken out twice during 2022, once in January for the 2021 dues and again in July for the 2022 dues.
+- Passed Resolution 2022-12 to increase the Dues/Publications/Fees account from $4,000 to $5,800 because the Chamber of Commerce dues were taken out twice during 2022, once in January for the 2021 dues and again in July for the 2022 dues.
 Motion by Ramsdell, support from Barnes, passed unanimously.